 Qingdao Beer Museum is a fantastic place to learn about the beer brewing history of Qingdao

-Qingdao International Sailing Week: The week-long event is held annually in the third week of August in Qingdao Olympic Sailing Center to promote the sailing sports and culture.
+Qingdao International Sailing Week: The week long event is held annually in the third week of August in Qingdao Olympic Sailing Center to promote sailing sports and culture.

 International Mount Tai Climbing Festival: Held every September in Tai'an since 1987, the festival attracts mountaineers worldwide.
 Apart from mountaineering competitions for different age groups, there are also other events such as painting or calligraphy exhibitions, and folk performances.

-International Confucius Cultural Festival: It is celebrated every September or October in Qufu, the hometown of Confucius, to commemorate this world-famous thinker and educator with traditional dance and music.
+International Confucius Cultural Festival: This is celebrated every September or October in Qufu, the hometown of Confucius, to commemorate this world-famous thinker and educator with traditional dance and music.

 5. Fabulous food